cedadev/jasmin-workshop/exercises/ex00/README.md

        - right-click the downloaded zip file and choose "extract all"
        - run the installer, then follow the instructions.

-   - Open Mobaxterm, and follow the steps in this video to load your private key and check it's loaded in a terminal session.
+   - Open MobaXterm, and follow the steps in this video to load your private key and check it's loaded in a terminal session.
      - [![mobaxterm setup (video)](https://img.youtube.com/vi/qm8PcD24Xsc/0.jpg)](https://youtu.be/qm8PcD24Xsc)

 </details>